 Dr. Preety Shah is an instructor of clinical sciences at National University of Health Sciences (NUHS).
-Dr. Shah earned her chiropractic degree from NUHS, and her naturopathic medical degree from Southwest College of Naturopathic Medicine (SCNM).
+Dr. Shah earned her chiropractic degree from NUHS, and her naturopathic medical degree from Sonoran University of Health Sciences (Sonoran University).

 Why did you choose naturopathic medicine?